goloshubov/fconfig/README.md

 ```

 ## files repos
 files (configs and dotfiles) needs to be located in separate git repositories (one or many).
-The list files_repos variable is defined in inventory/group_vars/all.yml.
+The files_repos variable is defined in inventory/group_vars/all.yml.
 Here is expected repo directory structure, notice that all supported dirs (dconf, etc, home) are not mandatory:
 ```
 .
 ├── group